mnemonic-no/provreq/README.md

 The output is a set of attack stages that show all possible techniques that an adversary might execute during each stage.

+To decide when the different techniques are to be found in such a set, `promises` are used as access tokens for execution of techniques.
+Each technique defines the set of promises required to execute it (think pre-conditions) and the set of promises it provides upon execution (think post-conditions).

 ## Installation

 Install using pip: